France–Thailand relations: 18th century relations

 The revolution in Thailand interrupted relations between France and Thailand until the 19th century, although French Jesuits were allowed to continue preaching in Thailand.

 After peace was achieved in 1690, Bishop Laneau was able to resume his missionary work, which he continued until his death in 1696.
 He was succeeded by Bishop Louis of Cice (1700–27).
 The rest of the century consisted in persecutions by the Siamese or by the Burmese invaders.
 The king kept his favour for Bishops Texier de Kerlay and de Lolière-Puycontat (1755).

-Between 1760 and 1765, a French group of gunners led by Chevalier Milard participated to the Burmese invasions of Siam, as an elite corps of the Burmese army.
+Between 1760 and 1765, a French group of gunners led by Chevalier Milard participated in the Burmese invasions of Siam, as an elite corps of the Burmese army.

 After the Burmese invasions, in 1769 Father Corre resumed missionary work in Siam, followed by Mgr Lebon (1772–80).
 Lebon had to leave in 1775 after persecutions, but his successors Bishops Condé and Garnault returned to Siam.

 19th century relations

 New missionaries arrived to Siam in 1826 and 1830 (among them Fathers Bouchot, Barbe, Bruguière, Vachal, Grandjean, Pallegoix and Courvezy).
 In 1834, Mgr Courzevy became Vicar Apostolic of Siam, heralding a new beginning for missionary work.
 He was succeeded by Bishop Pallegoix (1840–62), who was instrumental in getting Napoleon III to renew the French alliance with Siam.

 Some overtures were made by Thailand to establish trade relations with France in 1840 and 1851.
 In 1856 Napoleon III sent an embassy, led by Charles de Montigny, to King Mongkut.
 A treaty was signed on 15 August 1856, to facilitate trade, guarantee religious freedom, and grant French warships access to Bangkok.
 In June 1861, French warships brought a Thai embassy to France, led by Phya Sripipat (Pae Bunnag).

 In the meantime, France was establishing a foothold in neighbouring Vietnam, putting it on a collision course with Siam.
 Under the orders of Napoleon III, French gunships under Charles Rigault de Genouilly attacked the port of Da Nang in 1858, causing significant damage, and holding the city for a few months. de Gnouilly sailed south and captured the poorly defended city of Saigon in 1859.
-From 1859 to 1867, French troops expanded their control over all six provinces on the Mekong delta and formed a French Colony, Cochin China.
+From 1859 to 1867, French troops expanded their control over all six provinces on the Mekong delta and formed a French Colony, Cochinchina.
 In 1863, France and King Norodom of Cambodia signed a treaty of protection with France, which transferred the country from Siamese and Vietnamese overlordship to French colonial rule.
 A new treaty was signed between France and Siam on 15 July 1867.